IagoAbal/eba/README.md

-# The EBA bug finder
+# EBA: An effective bug finder for C

-EBA is a proof-of-concept bug finder.
+EBA is a prototype bug finder for C based on side-effect analysis and model-checking.

 For now, you can use it to find double-lock bugs in the Linux kernel.
 In order to check _path/to/file.c_ do: